X4MU-L/crimmit-microservice/README.md

 # Crimmit Microservice

 This repository contains a microservices architecture built with NestJS for an interview assessment.
 It consists of three services: Owner Service, Products Service, and Order Service.
 The services communicate via RabbitMQ and gRPC, with MongoDB as the database.
+A REST API sit between the communication, emits message pattern to the desire microservice using rabbiMQ and returns a HTTP to the client.

 ## Overview